tsnellgrove/dark_castle3/doc/to_do.md

 *** SOMEDAY MAYBE IDEAS ***

+web features:
-TBD: Figure out a way in web browser to show all adventure text in scrolling window
+- TBD: Figure out a way in web browser to show all adventure text in scrolling window

+mechanic features:
+- 'try... except' standard descriptions for examine() method (similar to Warnings)
+- TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
+	- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
+	- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
+	- have a default methods is_contain and is_mach for Invisible that returns False; overload to True for exception cases
+- TBD: for doors and containers, use None option for no lock or no lid?
+- Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
+	- why do I need active_gs.dynamic_descript_dict again?
+- investigate setters & getters for GameState class
+- is there really any need for GameState room_mach_lst() ??
+- TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
+- TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
+- eliminate active_gs.move_dec() ?
-TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
+- TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
 	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
-TBD: Try argument unpacking ( https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/ )
-TBD: Try tupples for descript_dict
-	NOTE: Franco on Tupples: A tuple is most suitable for immutable data with a well-defined order.
-The static data that you pass to class constructors is often a good example.Another useful time for tuples is when you want dictionary keys with more than one field.
-You cannot use something mutable there.
+	- encumberance (post Burt as object?)
+	- implement carying capacity / container cappacity; Also carry restriction passages, etc..
 - fun idea - small creature - like a mouse - as an item
 - more directions
 - landscape / path changes
-- create 'win' test routine with checksum
-- create a hint sub-system
-TBD: for doors and containers, use None option for no lock or no lid?
-TBD: learn about Super()
-TBD: read this article: https://sangeeta.io/posts/a-super-post-on-python-inheritance/
-TBD: Jenkins integration to automatically update "v3 alpha" tab with latest commits?
-TBD: list of 'contained' internal_switches in MachMixIn attributes?
+- TBD: list of 'contained' internal_switches in MachMixIn attributes?
-	NOTE: (i.e. add to scope and remove levers & button from features?)
+	- NOTE: (i.e. add to scope and remove levers & button from features?)
-	NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
+	- NOTE: [this is a good idea but hold off until at least one more control_panel type machine gets created]
-TBD: re-name 'wrapper' to 'app_main'
-TBD: update pickle names
-TBD: out_buff => output (or possibly user_output)
-- Burt as an object?? (allows elimination of attack_burt() method of Creature class)
-		- Maybe make Burt an object before making all the machine changes??
-		- Burt to be obj type Creature
-		- need to work on 'hand' attributes of Creatures
-		- need a 'cant_drop_lst' for backpack
-		- Burt to be in room features
-		- backpack to be open container
-		- creature in_hand obj to be in features and in creature description (same for 'worn')
-		- provides elegant inventory solution
-- Sort out room listing vs. v2 game
+- lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
 - How to enable switches and machines to self register for universal scope
 	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away
-- possibly rename modules to indicate usage first? i.e. creature_class_def.py => class_def_creature.py ???
-- Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
-TBD: what should happen if Burt tries to take the axe from a living goblin? (general case)
-	i.e. should creatures have a visible_inventory_lst that is part of examine scope?
-TBD: auto_static_behavior for goblin? (e.g. "the goblin is eyeing you coldly") each turn - maybe should be a standard function??
-TBD: no swearing in Dark Castle (with warning or else end of game)
-TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
-TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
-		- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
-		- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
-		- have a default methods is_contain and is_mach for Invisible that returns False; overload to True for exception cases
-- DONE: introduce pre-built "warning" machine? use for 'go south', 'attack hedgehog', 'lift heavy rock', etc
-- does creature_state really have any value?
-Maybe build hedgehog before pulling the plug on this one
-- change hand from list to string
-- cursing => end of game (requires warning_mach and usniversal scope)
-- lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
+- create vehical puzzle?

+file handling:
 - game saves (requires file clean up?)
-- encumberance (post Burt as object?)
-- implement carying capacity / container cappacity; Also carry restriction passages, etc..
 - move doc to modules?
 - org modules in directories?

-- create vehical puzzle?
-- eliminate active_gs.move_dec() ?
-- why do I need active_gs.dynamic_descript_dict again?
-- investigate setters & getters for GameState class
-- move switch_reset to auto_action() ???
-- is there really any need for GameState room_mach_lst() ??
-- 'trigger_type' => 'trig_type' ??
-- 'try... except' standard descriptions for examine() method (similar to Warnings)
-- review how creatures vs. items appear in DCv2 - mimic?
-- 'g' as abbreviation for 'again' ?
-- for command-driven machines - especially pre-action - would like to have a systemic way to know if player command runs successfully
+python techniques:
 - Do a refactoring code review (look into the 'any' command in place of for loops)
-- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
+- TBD: Try argument unpacking ( https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/ )
+- TBD: Try tupples for descript_dict
+	- NOTE: Franco on Tupples: A tuple is most suitable for immutable data with a well-defined order.
+The static data that you pass to class constructors is often a good example.Another useful time for tuples is when you want dictionary keys with more than one field.
+You cannot use something mutable there.
+- TBD: learn about Super()
+- TBD: read this article: https://sangeeta.io/posts/a-super-post-on-python-inheritance/

+pipeline & testing:
+- create 'win' test routine with checksum
+- TBD: Jenkins integration to automatically update "v3 alpha" tab with latest commits?

+interpreter ideas:
+- create a hint sub-system
+- more abreviations: 'g' = 'again', 'z' = 'wait'
+- TBD: no swearing in Dark Castle (with warning or else end of game)
+	- cursing => end of game (requires warning_mach and usniversal scope)

+naming conventions:
+- TBD: re-name 'wrapper' to 'app_main'
+- TBD: update pickle names
+- TBD: out_buff => output (or possibly user_output)
+- possibly rename modules to indicate usage first? i.e. creature_class_def.py => class_def_creature.py ???

 *** NEW PUZZLE IDEAS ***